Applies to

 You can also have external tools interact with Bridge to make junction decisions.

-In this scenario, the workflow is identifying whether or not an account exists in Salesforce.
-If there is an account, it goes down the State: Exists path.
-If there's no existing account, it goes down the State: DoesNotExist path.
+In this scenario, the workflow is getting a list from SharePoint.
+If there’s a list, it goes down the State: List found path.
+If there's no existing user, it goes down the State: No list found path.
+Or, if there’s no site found, it goes down the State: No site found path.

 Conditional junctions with more than two pathways